Fayazdeen/busTrackingSystem/README.md

 * Under the "Change default execution role", choose use existing role and give the role that we have created in step 1.
 * In the code section, paste the content of "lambda_function.py".
 * Also Configure the test event.
 Click on "Configure test event".
 Choose "Create test event".
 Give a suitable name and choose "Private".
 Under the Event JSON, paste the following test event: "{\"Lat\": 10.5, \"Long\": 11.1}"
+* Deploy the lambda function for all the changes to reflect

   # 3, AWS IoT - Device side preparation: